Bourdon94m/Bourdon94m/README.md

 - 👋 Hi, I’m @Bourdon94m
-- 👀 I’m interested in ...
+- 👀 I’m interested in video games and coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Html/CSS.
+And after i would like learn javascript or python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...